benharold/voltage/README.md

 - Channels - Corresponds to `lightning-cli listchannels`
 - Info - Corresponds to `lightning-cli getinfo`

-Please be aware that there are no confirmations when you send or receive testnet Bitcoin.
+Please be aware that there are no confirmations when you receive testnet Bitcoin.
 Just hit the reload button after the next block is found and your balances will be updated.

 ### Short Term Goals